 Can You Transfer Your Real Estate Assets When There Is a Lawsuit Against You?

 Most real estate asset transfers must occur prior to someone filing a claim against you in court.
 If you transfer your property to a DAPT or an offshore trust too soon before a claim, the court may interpret it as a fraudulent transfer in anticipation of the upcoming lawsuit.

 One of the benefits of transferring property into an offshore trust is that many of these countries are not bound by a ruling from a U.S. court to seize assets held in a trust in their country.

 What is a fraudulent transfer, and how do you avoid fraud in real estate asset protection?
 Generally, if you transfer property out of your possession into a DAPT or offshore trust without receiving fair market value in return for the property, you’re at risk of a fraudulent transfer of property if the court suspects you were aware of an upcoming claim.

 Contact Blake Harris Law for Real Estate Asset Protection Planning

 When you need to protect real estate from lawsuits, turn to our experienced asset protection team at Blake Harris Law.
 We focus on asset protection for people in litigious careers, high net worth individuals, real estate investors, and people with high-value real property assets.
 We can help you compare your options between DAPTs, offshore trusts, LLCs, and our proprietary Titanium Trust℠ for real estate lawsuit protection.
 We proudly serve clients around the globe.

-Call Blake Harris Law today at (786) 559-1209 or contact us online to schedule a consultation with a real estate asset protection attorney.
+Contact us online to schedule a consultation with a real estate asset protection attorney.